Bariatric Diet and Support: Life After Surgery

 At first, your doctor will perform follow-up tests every three to six months as needed, and then every one to two years.
 Over time, you will need periodic checks for anemia (low red blood cell count), as well as vitamin B12, folate and iron levels.

-Weight Loss Surgery Support Groups
+Bariatric Support Groups

 Ongoing post-surgery support can help patients achieve even greater levels of success.
 Get involved with our Support Groups.